 Martingale Theory

-A martingale is often described intuitively as a “fair game”.
-Rigorously, it is a sequence of random variables where the conditional expectation of the next value, given all prior information, is equal to the present value.
-This simple conservation property () yields some of the most powerful convergence results in probability theory.
-It is the mathematical foundation of:
+A martingale is a sequence of random variables where the conditional expectation of the next value given all the past information comes out equal to the present value.
+This conservation property hands you strong convergence results and sits at the foundation of a few big areas.

-- Sequential Analysis: Deciding when to stop a clinical trial or A/B test (Wald’s Identity).
+- Sequential analysis like deciding when to stop a clinical trial or an A/B test with Wald’s Identity.

-- Modern Statistics: Proving concentration bounds for complex randomized algorithms (Azuma-Hoeffding).
+- Modern statistics and especially concentration bounds for randomized algorithms with Azuma-Hoeffding.

 Let be a probability space.